MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-fre-setup.md

     > [!div class="mx-imgBorder"]
     > ![Enter values to connect call data](media/si-app-admin-connect-call-data.png "Enter values to connect call data")

-9. On the **Keyword and product tracking** dialog box, add the keywords and products that you want to track on the call.
+9. On the **Support keyword and product tracking** dialog box, add the keywords and products that you want to track on the call.
 You can update these keywords and trackers later when your organization requires a change.
 To learn more, see [Configure keywords and products in conversation content](ci-admin-config-keywords-products.md).

     > [!NOTE]
     > You can also skip adding the keywords and products and add them later when required.